MOMORII/SAD/Documentation/Architectural Requirements.md

 Steps:
 1. System receives stock price
-   1. System retrieves stock price from Yahoo Finance API
+   1. System retrieves stock price from AlphavantageAPI
 2. System checks database/storage
-   1. System queries SQLite database to check for pre-existing data
+   1. System queries the SQLite database to check for pre-existing data
 3. System stores stock data
    1. If the stock data already exists, update the price
    2. Otherwise, insert a new entry